There’s more than one ingredient in a better-than-average cup of coffee.

 Where can you find Geisha coffee now?

-It’s not too tricky to obtain Geisha coffee online.
-It’s also available in specialty coffee shops in most cities.
+Obtaining Geisha coffee online is not too tricky.
+It's also available in specialty coffee shops in most cities.

 Inspect Geisa coffee packaging and descriptions with careful attention paid to the nation of production.
 Panama, Central America, and Ethiopia are familiar producers of quality beans.